cloudfoundry/java-buildpack/docs/framework-debug.md

 | ---- | -----------
 | `enabled` | Whether to enable Java debugging
 | `port` | The port that the debug agent will listen on.
 Defaults to `8000`.
 | `suspend` | Whether to suspend execution until a debugger has attached.
-Note, enabling this may cause application start to timeout and be restarted.
+Note, you cannot ssh to a container until the container has decided the application is running.
+Therefore when enabling this setting you must also push the application using the parameter `-u none` which disables container health checking.

 ## Creating SSH Tunnel
 After starting an application with debugging enabled, an SSH tunnel must be created to the container.
 To create that SSH container, execute the following command: